Loading...

 Dr. Goosey has come to understand that many patients think that a cataract is a kind of cloudy film that forms over your eye.
 But, in fact, a cataract is a clouding of the naturally clear crystalline lens inside the eye.
 It is the leading cause of blindness and is conventionally treated with a surgical procedure called Phacoemulsification.
 The human eye is a lot like a camera.
 To work properly, it needs a clear lens to focus light on the retina.
 A loss in vision occurs because opacification of the lens obstructs light from passing and being focused on the retina, at the back of the eye.

-Cataracts are most commonly caused by natural aging of the eye, but there are a multitude of other causes as well.
+Cataracts are most commonly caused by the natural aging of the eye, but there are a multitude of other signs and symptoms of cataracts as well.
 As we age, yellow-brown pigment is deposited within the lens and this, together with disruption of the normal architecture of the lens fibers, leads to reduced transmission of light, which in return leads to vision problems.
 People with cataracts can experience difficulty in appreciating colors and changes in contrast, driving, reading, recognizing faces, and coping with glare from bright lights.

 • Difficulty driving